Speak Mandarin Campaign: Implementation

-In addition, in collaboration with Speak Mandarin Campaign, Golden Village started to show more Chinese movies especially of local production to increase the awareness of speaking Mandarin.
-The Singaporean state did not prioritize the suppression of the dialects.
-However, suppression of dialects was never a major part of the campaign, since the government was tolerant of old peoples' use of dialect, and assumed that young people would have no use for dialects.
-In fact, the government promoted Cantonese opera as a traditional ethnic performance and sponsored night classes in Cantonese music in government-run community centers.
+In addition, in collaboration with the SMC, the cinema operator Golden Village began showing more Chinese films, particularly local productions, to promote awareness of speaking Mandarin.
+The Singaporean government did not officially prioritise the suppression of dialects.
+Dialect suppression was never a major component of the campaign, as the government was tolerant of older people using their native dialects and assumed that young people would have "no use for dialects," deeming them "useless".
+In fact, the government continued to promote Cantonese opera as a traditional ethnic performance and sponsored night classes in Cantonese music at government-run community centres.

-One of the most influential implementations that the Speak Mandarin Campaign has used is The Straits Times.
+One of the most influential implementations that the SMC had used is The Straits Times.
 For instance, as part of the campaign to promote greater use for Chinese, the English newspaper would publish daily Mandarin vocabulary lessons in order to help Singaporeans improve their standard for Mandarin.
 Other ways of encouraging people to learn Chinese is to sign up for speak Mandarin courses, listen to Chinese music, explore online resources and download audio lessons, which can be found in the official website of Speak Mandarin Campaign.
 Besides, in 2005, there were publications of CD-ROMs and tapes on Mandarin lessons, handbooks of English-Chinese terms as well as telephone Mandarin lessons to help people to learn Mandarin.
 Notably, in 2006, my Paper which was published by the Singapore Press Holdings became the first free Chinese newspaper to be given out in Singapore.
 In 2008, my Paper went from being a Chinese newspaper into a bilingual newspaper and the circulation rate hit 300,000.

-Education is one of the most effective ways to promote use of Mandarin.
+Education was one of the most effective ways to promote use of Mandarin.
 In 2004, Singapore government specially set up a committee to review methods for teaching Chinese courses, whereby creative Chinese writing courses were set up in schools in 2005, as a way to intrigue and engage students in learning Chinese.
-Also, other education organizations such as Nanyang Technological University has set up a Chinese faculty and even collaborates with Confucius Institute to help train teachers with regards to Chinese language, to improve the standard of Chinese education in Singapore and in order to influence people with regards to the use of Chinese.
+Also, other education organisations such as Nanyang Technological University (NTU) had set up a Chinese faculty and even collaborated with China's Confucius Institute to help train teachers with regards to Chinese language, to improve the standard of Chinese education in Singapore and in order to influence people with regards to the use of Chinese.